MrP/phantomjs-render-large-page/README.md

 `options.format` it will be passed as the second parameter to PhantomJS' `render` function.
 Defaults to 'png'

-`options.quality` it will be passed as the third parameter to PhantomJS' `render` function.
-Defaults to undefined (`render` defaults itself to 75)
+`options.quality` it will be passed as the third parameter to PhantomJS' `render` function and to ImageMagick's `-quality` option.
+Defaults to 100.

 `options.limit` Side of the square partial images rendered and stitched together later.
 Potentially useful to limit memory use.
 Defaults to 30720